t-p/lab-mynews/README.md

 ## Description

 AppSync is a managed Graphql server.
 The proxy resolver is written in Go.
-SAML is used to generate the cloudformation stack and everything is managed via Makefile.
+AWS SAM is used to generate the cloudformation stack and everything is managed via Makefile.

 ## Requirements